We're Paying Off Your Car Loan 💸 Terms & Conditions Apply - Enter Now X

 • Token payment - some systems don’t allow for zero-cost payments, so you might have to pay a token amount of £1 a month for your payment holiday

 • Voluntary termination - if your circumstances are changing for the foreseeable future, and it’s going to be hard to keep up with your repayments for a while, then you might want to think about ending your car finance agreement early with voluntary termination.
 To exercise this legal right to hand the car back and exit your agreement early, you’ll need to have paid off – or be prepared to pay - 50% of your total balance already.
+It is important to note you will still be responsible for any arrears (missed payments) before the termination.
+Additional charges may apply if the car is damaged beyond normal wear and tear.

 Managing your finances after a payment holiday